 I would like to begin with a story when we found new relatives thanks to our Bach genealogy research.
 We met two really nice folks from the United States just two weeks before they visited Germany.
-We met them and today we are friends, beyond family.
+We met them, and today we are friends, beyond family.
 When we introduced Michele to our calendar idea, she came up with the question, whether this market isn't fading as more and more people today use electronic calendars.
-As she was definitely right on the one hand, I was soemwhat disappointed first but thought about that challenge on the other hand.
+As she was definitely right on the one hand, I was somewhat disappointed first but thought about that challenge on the other hand.

 I found out, that she thought, we would offer calendars, like you find them in the malls and bookstores in the United States of America, when the calendar season is beginning each year.
-There you will almost exclusively find these 50:50 calendars, shown in the next pic.
+There you will almost exclusively find these "50:50 calendars", shown in the next pic.

 With a European style calendar, you surely would decorate your music room, your dining area or your hallway.
 Of course ... that goes without saying ... not every design fits every style of your location.
-This page of the composers calendar above wouldn't fit in a very traditional equipped home ...
+This page of a composers calendar above wouldn't fit in a very traditional equipped home ...

 Calendars from "Bach 4 You" are like a picture on the wall.
 95 % is design and the calendar on the calendar (... sounds funny, that is to say the timetable!) is design.
 It is a decoration.
 It is a decoration, where visitors, friends, neighbors and buddies look, get closer and are curious, what's on the monthly pages in the following months.